Umbel convexity and the geometry of trees: Relaxations of the fork inequality and of Markov convexity

 Plugging in the two relaxed inequalities above in \eqref{eq:forkcotype5} we obtain

 and hence

 which completes the induction step. \end{proof}

-Fork cotype $q$ is an obvious relaxation of fork $q$-convexity.
-It is less obvious that fork cotype $q$ is also a relaxation of Markov $q$-convexity and we need a preliminary lemma that allows us to pass form the stochastic definition of Markov convexity to a deterministic inequality.
+Infrasup-fork $p$-convexity is an obvious relaxation of fork $p$-convexity.
+It is less obvious that infrasup-fork $p$-convexity is also a relaxation of Markov $p$-convexity\footnote{It is unclear if fork $p$-convexity is implied by Markov $p$-convexity, see Problem~\ref{pb:markov->fork}.}, and we need a preliminary lemma that allows us to pass from the stochastic definition of Markov convexity to a deterministic inequality.